omarahmed777/OSSP_Assignment1/README.md

 This is purely for archiving my own solution to the actual `bst.c` file, using Chit and co.'s `test_bst.c` file.

 ## Grade and potential issues
-My final grade is for this assignment is: [Not yet graded]
+My final grade is for this assignment is: 14/15 (93.3%)

+My implementation of nodeDepth is falsifiable, and needs to be fixed.

 As of 21/10/22 there ARE memory leaks, which I do intend to come back to and fix eventually, in my own time.
 However, for this assignment memory leaks will not negatively impact our grade and as this is the case, a working (but leaking) solution is sufficient.
 (People do still use Chrome, after all)